Generic smoothness for $G$-valued potentially semi-stable deformation rings

 \begin{remark} The proof of Proposition~\ref{def-phi-n-tau} also shows that if we fix a particular lift $D_A$ of the underlying $\Res_{E\otimes L_0/E}G$-torsors and a particular lift $\tau$ of $\tau_0$, then the space of lifts $(\Phi,N)$ of $(\Phi_0,N_0)$ to $D_A$ compatible with $\tau$ such that $N=p\underline\Ad(\Phi)(N)$ is either empty or a torsor under

 This differs from the statement of Proposition~\ref{def-phi-n-tau} in that we are considering the space of lifts, not the space of lifts up to isomorphism.
-We will use this observation in Section~\ref{reducedness} to compute the dimension of a cover of $\mathfrak{Mod}_{\varphi,N,\tau}$. \end{remark}
+We will use this observation in Section~\ref{reducedness} to compute the dimension of a cover of a particular moduli stack. \end{remark}

 We now turn to the question of deforming \emph{filtered} $(\varphi,N,\Gal_{L/K})$-modules.

 \begin{lemma} Let $A$ be a henselian local $E$-algebra with maximal ideal $\mathfrak{m}_A$, and let $I\subset A$ be an ideal with $I\mathfrak{m}_A=0$.
 Let $H$ be a reductive algebraic group over $E$, and let $D_A$ be an $H$-torsor over $A$, and suppose that the reduction $D_{A/I}$ of $D_A$ modulo $I$ is equipped with a $\otimes$-filtration $\mathcal{F}_0^\bullet$.
 Then there is a $\otimes$-filtration on $D_A$ lifting it, and the space of such lifts is a torsor under $(\ad D_{A/\mathfrak{m}_A}/\Fil^0\ad D_{A/\mathfrak{m}_A})\otimes_{A/\mathfrak{m}_A}I$. \end{lemma} \begin{proof} Suppose first that there are two $\otimes$-filtrations, $\mathcal{F}^\bullet$ and ${\mathcal{F}'}^\bullet$, lifting $\mathcal{F}_0^\bullet$.
 Let $\lambda_0:\Gm\rightarrow\Aut_H(D_{A/I})$ be a cocharacter splitting $\mathcal{F}_0^\bullet$, let $\lambda,\lambda':\Gm\rightrightarrows\Aut_H(D_A)$ be cocharacters splitting $\mathcal{F}^\bullet$ and ${\mathcal{F}'}^\bullet$, respectively, and let $P,P'\subset \Aut_H(D_A)$ be the corresponding parabolics.
 We may arrange that $\lambda$ and $\lambda'$ reduce to $\lambda_0$ modulo $I$.
 By the local constancy of the type of a filtration, $\lambda$ and $\lambda'$ are conjugate by an infinitesimal automorphism of $D_A$ (since they are equal modulo $I$), and $\mathcal{F}^\bullet={\mathcal{F}'}^\bullet$ if and only if $\lambda$ and $\lambda'$ are $\Fil^0\ad D_{A/\mathfrak{m}_A}\otimes_{A/\mathfrak{m}_A}I$-conjugate. \end{proof}